The Natural Health Guide to Food Additives

 Food Sources: Balsamic vinegar, beverages, and baked goods.

-Intended Purpose: Coloring agent that does not compromise taste of product.
+Intended Purpose: Coloring agent that does not compromise the taste of the product.

 Safety Concern: Caramel color is not regulated by the FDA within the guidelines of a “certifiable” color additive.

-Unlike colors which are derived from coal and petroleum sources which must comply with specific regulations, caramel color can be produced using plant, animal and mineral sources.
+Unlike colors that are derived from coal and petroleum sources which must comply with specific regulations, caramel color can be produced using plant, animal, and mineral sources.
 The FDA does state that color additives can cause inflammatory responses related to allergies, but they do suggest that these symptoms are rare occurrences.
 (1)

 Although studies that warn of the hazards of caramel color consumption generally test the effects of large quantities, there is no denial of the prevalence of such additives in the American diet.